clickmimo/clickmimo.github.io/_posts/thm/2022-1-26-crack-the-hash.md

 ![sha512-id](/assets/images/thm/crack-the-hash/sha512-id.png)

-Copy the hash into a text file and carck with hashcat. <br/>
+Copy the hash into a text file and crack it with hashcat. <br/>

 This scan also will take a lot of time.
 Let's again generate new wordlist with max length of 6